 How to Blow Minds w/ Cold Email

-If you’re familiar with modern digital marketing, you probably know Noah Kagan, formerly of Mint and Facebook, founder of AppSumo, SumoMe and OkDork.
+If you’re familiar with modern digital marketing, you probably know Noah Kagan, formerly of Mint and Facebook, founder of AppSumo, SumoMe, and OkDork.
 Noah knows his stuff.

 He also gets hundreds of emails every month from people asking for his help.